Skulk2Fade/pe-ratio-app/README.md

 * **Price-to-Free-Cash-Flow (P/FCF) ratio** – calculates valuation using free cash flow per share.
 * **Dividend Payout Ratio** – shows what percentage of earnings are distributed as dividends.
 * **Current Ratio** – current assets divided by current liabilities, indicating short-term liquidity.
+* **MACD and Bollinger Bands** – additional technical indicators for chart analysis.

 These extra metrics appear on the main page and in exported CSV/PDF/XLSX/JSON files.